tekspry/dapr-pub-sub-messaging-sample-app/README.md

-# Dapr Service Invocation Sample Application
+# Dapr Pub Sub Building Block Sample Application

 This application is intended to demonstrate the basics of using Dapr Pub/ Sub building block for distributed application.
 It is a demo project for blog series Demystifying Dapr, by Gagan Bajaj.